 At the beginning of the 19th century and English Mathematician, Charles Babbage invented the modern digital computer.
 He developed an Analytical Engine based on the modern computer to perform mathematical calculations very fast.

-The authentic brief history of computer is very old and goes back to 3000BC which still in growth.
+The authentic brief history of the computer is very old and goes back to 3000BC which still in growth.
 In this period the apparatus named Abacus used for calculation.
 This was the 1st calculating device of history.

 Brief History of Computer (Old Age):

 The Abacus was the first calculating device developed in China before 3000BC for calculation.
 The Abacus was also known as Soroban.
 It was a frame of 10 wires or rods in which beads are strung on these wires or rods.
 These beads could move in the wires.
 The arithmetic calculation is performed by manipulating these beads.
-The Abacus was so good that still using in the world, both as a toy and teaching instrument to the children.
+The Abacus was so good that still using in the world, both as a toy and teaching instrument for the children.
 It marks the first step to the computer generation.